Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Aussicht St. Gallen BodenseeAussicht auf St. Gallen mit Bodensee (Foto: Seraina Zellweger)

-I recommend breaking up your journey halfway in and getting off in Rapperswil, a real hidden gem of a city.
-Head up to the castle, spend some time with the deer in the castle’s garden, go for a swim in Lake Zurich and walk along the idyllic esplanade.
+I recommend breaking up your trip halfway and getting off in Rapperswil.
+This town is a hidden gem at the lower end of Lake Zurich.
+Visit the castle, spend some time with the deer in the castle garden, swim in Lake Zurich, and stroll along the picturesque lakeside promenade.

-Once you’re ready to move on, catch the next train to Lucerne and spend the afternoon exploring the city.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden with its famous Lion Monument.
+When you’re ready to continue, hop on the next train to Lucerne and spend the afternoon exploring the city.
+Walk across the Chapel Bridge, wander through the old town, linger by the lake, or visit the Glacier Garden with its famous Lion Monument.

-Around mid-afternoon, leave for Interlaken on the Golden Pass Line, another popular scenic train route from Lucerne to Montreux.
-It connects the centre of Switzerland with the shores of Lake Geneva and is served by several train companies.
+In the late afternoon, take the Golden Pass Line, another popular train route, to Interlaken.
+It connects the center of Switzerland with the shores of Lake Geneva.

-Once you arrive in Interlaken, spend the evening in this popular yet very touristy town.
-Activities here are endless and if you want to enjoy this region to its fullest, one night won’t be enough.
-Unfortunately, you’ll only be able to get a quick feel of the city as you won’t have any time to explore the area tomorrow.
-However, there should be enough time for a stroll along the River Aare or a short trip up to Harder Kulm.
+Spend the rest of the day in Interlaken, a popular and heavily touristed town.
+There are countless activities here, and if you want to fully enjoy this region, one night isn’t enough.
+Unfortunately, you’ll only get a brief impression of Interlaken, since you won’t have time to explore the area tomorrow.
+But there should be enough time for a stroll along the Aare or a quick trip up to Harder Kulm.

 Hafen Rapperswil FähreFähre am Hafen von Rapperswil (Foto: Seraina Zellweger)